Welcome to The Ultimate Phalanx

 • Knight of the White Orchid: a land tutor that’s also a 2/2 first striker for a lowly CMC2, which makes this creature useful as a ramp option AND as part of the collective.

-• Land Tax: one of the best land tutoring/deck filtering cards in MTG history; its only drawback being that I cannot search for non-basic lands, but this deck isn’t running many of those anyway.
+• Land Tax: one of the best land tutoring/deck filtering cards in MTG history; its only drawback being that one cannot search for non-basic lands, but this deck isn’t running many of those anyway.

 • Nyx Lotus: becomes extremely lucrative to use with potentially many white permanents on the battlefield.